snystrom/memes/README.md

 # FAQs

-### How do I use dremeR/MEME on Windows?
+### How do I use memes/MEME on Windows?

 The MEME Suite does not currently support Windows, although it can be installed under [Cygwin](https://www.cygwin.com/) or the [Windows Linux Subsytem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL).
-Please note that if MEME is installed on Cygwin or WSL, you must also run R inside Cygwin or WSL to use dremeR.
+Please note that if MEME is installed on Cygwin or WSL, you must also run R inside Cygwin or WSL to use memes.

 # Citation

-dremeR is a wrapper for a select few tools from the MEME Suite, which were developed by another group.
-In addition to citing dremeR, please cite the MEME Suite tools corresponding to the tools you use.
+memes is a wrapper for a select few tools from the MEME Suite, which were developed by another group.
+In addition to citing memes, please cite the MEME Suite tools corresponding to the tools you use.

 If you use `runDreme()` in your analysis, please cite: